JuliaManifolds/Manopt.jl/docs/src/tutorials/Optimize!.md

 :::

-Now assume we are on the [Sphere](https://juliamanifolds.github.io/Manifolds.jl/latest/manifolds/sphere.html)$\mathcal M = \mathbb S^2$ and we generate some random points “around” some initial point $p$
+Now assume we are on the [Sphere](https://juliamanifolds.github.io/Manifolds.jl/latest/manifolds/sphere.html)ℳ = 𝕊² and we generate some random points “around” some initial point *p*

 ``` julia
     n = 100